 - Center for Deployment Psychology provides education, tools and resources to help health care professionals become more aware of military culture and how to apply this knowledge in their clinical practice.

-- “Understanding the Military: The Institution, The Culture and the People,” a handbook for health care providers offered by Substance Abuse and Mental Health Services Administration
+- PDF: “Understanding the Military: The Institution, The Culture and the People,” a handbook for health care providers offered by Substance Abuse and Mental Health Services Administration

 - Give an Hour offers military mental health care training modules, and free continuing education credits, for civilian providers who donate their time to treat service members and veterans.